Hara Castle

 How do I get to Hara Castle?

 The nearest station is Shimabara-Gaiko Station (Shimabara Railway) — 30 minutes by taxi or car from the ruins.
-It is approximately a null-minute walk from the station.
+From there it is about null minutes on foot.
 Buses connect Shimabara and Minamishimabara to the castle area.
 Service is infrequent.
 A rental car is strongly recommended for visiting the Shimabara Peninsula including Hara Castle, Shimabara Castle, and the surrounding volcanic landscape.
-Parking: Free parking at the castle ruins.
-A small visitor information point is at the car park.

 How much does Hara Castle cost to enter?